lilgionate/Employee-Tracker/README.md

 ## Description:
 This is an employee tracker database.
 It allows users to input departments, roles, and employees, update an employee's role, and view a table of departments, roles, and employees.

-## Installation:
-- Download it through Github
-- Ensure inquirer is installed
-- Ensure mysql2 is installed
-- Ensure console.table package is installed
-- To connect to the database, once files are downloaded to you computer, you will need to change the password on line 11 of the server.js file to your own password

 ## Usage:
 - Open terminal and navigate to employee_tracker folder